prncevince/konoha-template/README.md

 - `git remote remove origin`
 - `git remote add origin git@url` (git@url of NEW project)

+### Set Upstream branch

+This allows us to use the `make` commands below for pushing initially.

+- git branch -u origin/master

 ### Break gitlink in gh-pages branch